rl1987/trunnel/doc/trunnel.md

 function returns the number of bytes actually consumed, and sets `*out` to a newly allocated `example_t` holding the parsed object.
 On failure, it returns -1 if the input was completely invalid, and -2 if it was possibly truncated.

+Note that truncation detection depends on the actual layout of your objects.
+Some valid encoded objects are prefixes of other encoded objects.
+In these cases, there's no way to tell that truncation has occurred.

 ### Generated code: accessor functions